TangleSpace/hotstepper/README.md

 ## Acknowledgments
-This project is was inspired by the [Staircase Package](https://github.com/venaturum/staircase), whilst the use cases are similar, HotStepper and Staircase represent different appraoches and each provides pros and cons over the other.
+This project is was inspired by the [Staircase Package](https://github.com/venaturum/staircase), whilst the use cases are similar, HotStepper and Staircase represent different approaches and each provides pros and cons over the other.